pzeidman/BayespRF/README.md

 - Model estimation is computationally expensive (> 100 seconds per voxel per CPU core)

-*The toolbox is very new and still in development.
+*The toolbox is new and still in development.
 So please enjoy using it, but treat results with caution.
-The corresponding paper is out in [Preprint](https://arxiv.org/abs/1612.00644) and is undergoing peer review.*
+The corresponding paper is  available at https://doi.org/10.1016/j.neuroimage.2017.09.008*

 | Contents |
 | -------- |